bokeh/bokeh/sphinx/source/docs/user_guide/interaction/legends.rst

 Other times it is preferable for legend interaction to mute a glyph, instead of hiding it entirely.
 In this case, set ``click_policy`` property to ``"mute"``.
 Additionally, the visual properties of a "muted glyph" also need to be specified.
-In general this is does in exactly the same way as for :ref:`userguide_styling_selected_unselected_glyphs` or :ref:`userguide_styling_hover_inspections`.
+In general, this is done in exactly the same way as for :ref:`userguide_styling_selected_unselected_glyphs` or :ref:`userguide_styling_hover_inspections`.
 In the example below, ``muted_alpha=0.2`` and ``muted_color=color`` are passed to ``circle`` to